Spiritsword/readme_generator_oct25/project_plan_and_discussion.md

 # Discussion

-Focus on simplest solution that meets the specification
+Focus on simplest solution that meets the specification.